lisr-pcx/on-board-tips/docs/debugging.md

 Work experience and practice will improve your skills, but in the meantime apply any kind of tricks usefull for your scenario.

+> A problem well-stated is a problem half-solved.
+> *Charles Kettering*

 ### (1) Scan and Look

 Have a look and follow intuition (senior developers get best result compared to junior)